intsig-textin/markdown_tester/dataset/pred/intsig/paper_7.md

 （责任编辑：温美荣 于丽春）

-Development Trend and Optimization Path of China's Government Budget
+## Development Trend and Optimization Path of China's Government Budget

-Performance Management
+# Performance Management

 JIAO Fangyi',LI Ting2

-### (1.College of Economics and Business Management, Heilongjiang University,Harbin,Heilongjiang,150080;
+(1.College of Economics and Business Management, Heilongjiang University,Harbin,Heilongjiang,150080;

-### 2.a.
-College of Law, Heilongjiang University,Harbin, Heilongjiang, 150080; b.
+2.a.College of Law, Heilongjiang University, Harin,Heilongjiang, 150080; b.
 Heilongjiang Supervision

-Bureau of the Ministry of Finance,Harbin,Heilongjiang,150010)
+Bureau of the Ministry of Finance, Harbin,Heilongjiang,150010)

-Abstract: As an important part of government performance, budget performance management is not only an important symbol of the establishment of a modern financial system, but also an effective means to improve the national governance capacity and level.
-Since the beginning of the 21st century,China's government budget performance management has attracted higher attention from the academic community at the theoretical level,and has achieved remarkable results in top-level design, pilot exploration,and institutional security at the practical level,and has gradually shown the development trend of value-oriented service orientation, public orientation of evaluation subjects,livelihood orientation of evaluation contents, and normative orientation of evaluation procedures.
-In view of the large budgeting scale the long capital chain,and the multiple involving subjects of our government performance management budget,as well as its deficiencies in the concept of budget performance,legal and institutional support, evaluation system,performance supervision and other aspects, it is urgent to adust the legislative purpose, establish and improve the legal system, and improve the evaluation and supervision system from the legal and institutional level, so as to promote the institutionalization and legalization of our government budget performance management.
+Abstract: As an important part of government performance, budget performance management is not only an important symbol of the establishment of a modernfinancial system,but also an effective means to improve the national governance capacity and level.
+Since the beginning of the 21st century,China's government budget performance management has attracted higher attention from the academic community at the theoretical level,and has achieved remarkable results in top-level design, pilot exploration, and institutional security at the practical level,and has gradually shown the development trend of value-oriented service orientation, public orientation of evaluation subjects, livelihood orientation of evaluation contents,and normative orientation of evaluation procedures.In view of the large budgeting scale the long capital chain, and the multiple involving subjects of our government performance management budget, as well as its deficiencies in the concept of budget performance,legal and institutional support, evaluation system, performance supervision and other aspects, it is urgent to adjust the legislative purpose, establish and improve the legal system,and improve the evaluation and supervision system from the legal and insttutional level, so as to promote the institutionalization and legalization of our government budget performance management.

-Key words: government performance, budget performance management, institutionalization,legalization
+Key words: government performance, budget performance management,institutinalization, legalization